gvwilson/sdxpy/src/bonus/index.md

 [% inc file="docstring.out" %]

-Instead of (ab)using docstrings like this, we can add attributes of our own to test functions.
+Instead of (ab)using docstrings like this, we can instead add our own attributes to functions.
 Let's say that if a function has an attribute called `skip` with the value `True` then the function is to be skipped, while if it has an attribute called `fail` whose value is `True`